CUQI-DTU/CUQIpy/docs/index.rst

     **Contributor's Guide**
     ^^^^^^^^^^^^^^^^^^^

-    Do you want to help CUQIpy achieves its goals? here you find information on how to contribute to CUQIpy.
+    Here you find information on how to contribute to CUQIpy.
 All contributions are welcome, small and big!

     +++